shouya/loli/README.md

 As I field to implement something using the lazy evalution theory, a new language was created.
 It was beautiful and elegant, and most important, it's adorable.
-I call she `loli`, as suggested by [@codeotakuchiyan](https://twitter.com/codeotakuchiyan).
+I called her `loli`, as suggested by [@codeotakuchiyan](https://twitter.com/codeotakuchiyan).

 ![Loli's - Moegirl Wiki](http://static.mengniang.org/common/c/c1/Roukyubu.jpg)